America uses a disproportionate share of

 How does it all play out?

-In the worst case, inevitable oil price rises from
+Inevitable oil price rises from

-supply not fully meeting demand may happen
+supply not fully meeting demand happened briefly in mid 2008, when oil

-before an 'oil-demand-killing' USA
+reached an historic high.
+But the 'oil-demand-killing' USA

 before